cysouw/diathesis/text/c03_summaryDia.md

 ### *Teil/fest-Objekttausch* {#sec:summary-teil-fest}

-The *Teil/fest-Objekttausch* exists in three closely related variants, (i) as an unmarked 'covert' diathesis distussed in this section, (ii) with a preverb (next section), or (iii) with a resultative adjective (the section after that).
+The *Teil/fest-Objekttausch* exists in three closely related variants, (i) as an unmarked 'covert' diathesis discussed in this section, (ii) with a preverb discussed in the next section, and (iii) with a resultative adjective discussed in the section after that.
 Syntactically, in all these diatheses the object is exchanged.
 Crucially, the old object can be retained as an *in, an* or *auf* prepositional phrase.
-The new object is always a component part (meronym) of the old encompassing object (holonym) and the new object is attached to the old object.
+The new object is always a component part (meronym) of the old encompassing object (holonym), hence the German name *Teil*.
+Additionally, the new object is physically attached to the old object, hence the German name *fest*.

 The unmarked ~~Teil/fest-Objekttausch~~ (full discussion in [@sec:prepositions-partitive-fixed]) is exemplified with *kleben* 'to glue' [@next].
-This verb has two different alternants, but the direction of the alternation is not marked, viz. it is a 'covert' diathesis.
+This verb shows a diathesis, but the direction of the alternation is not marked, viz. it is a 'covert' diathesis.
 The verb takes either just an accusative object (here *Vase* 'vase') that is glued together, or an accusative object that is a component part (here *Henkel* 'handle'), which is glued to the erstwhile accusative object (*Vase*).
+Thus, the new object after the diathesis *Henkel* is a meronym that is attached to the old holonymic object *Vase*.
+Completely independent from this diathesis, the verb *kleben* also allows for a covert anticausative (see [@sec:summary-ortsantikausativ]).

 ::: ex
 - Ich klebe die zerbrochene Vase.
 - Ich klebe einen Henkel an die zerbrochene Vase.
-- ^* Ich klebe den Henkel.
 :::

 ### *Präverb Teil/fest-Objekttausch* {#sec:summary-praverb-teil-fest}

-The ~~Präverb Teil/fest-Objekttausch~~ (full discussion in [@sec:preverb-applicative-in-antipassive]) shows the same diathesis as the previous one, but now marked with a preverb *ver-*, *be-* or *ein-*.
+The ~~Präverb Teil/fest-Objekttausch~~ (full discussion in [@sec:preverb-applicative-in-antipassive]) shows the same diathesis as the previous unmarked one, but now marked with a preverb *ver-*, *be-* or *ein-*.
 Without a preverb, the verb *massieren* 'to massage' [@next a] has an accusative object describing the massaged entity (here *Muskel* 'muscle').
 Different from the previous diathesis, the new object to be introduced by the diathesis (here *Salbe* 'ointment') can already be expressed here with an optional *mit* prepositional phrase.
+After the diathesis, the verb *einmassieren* 'to massage in' [@next b] has the objects exchanged, optionally retaining the old object as a *in* prepositional phrase [@next c].
 The preposition thus changes from *mit* to *in/an/auf*, and this is exactly the reverse of the *Präverb Ganz/voll-Objekttausch* (see [@sec:summary-praverb-ganz-voll]).
-After the diathesis, the verb *einmassieren* 'to massage in' [@next b] has the objects exchanged, optionally retaining the old object as a *mit* prepositional phrase [@next c].
-The new object is a meronym that is applied to the old holonymic object.
+After this diathesis has been applied, the new object *Salbe* is a meronym that has become a part of the old holonymic object *Muskel*.

 ::: ex
 - Ich massiere den Muskel (mit einer Salbe).